bento-platform/katsu/docs/modules/introduction.rst

     }

+**3. FHIR data ingest**

-- FHIR data ingest: currently there is no implementation guide from FHIR to Phenopackets.
+Currently there is no implementation guide from FHIR to Phenopackets.
 FHIR data will only be ingested partially.
 The ingestion works for the following FHIR resources: Patient, Observation, Condition, Specimen.
 It's expected that the data is compliant with FHIR Release 4 and provided in FHIR Bundles.